flyingcakes85/git-workshop-notes/chapters/chapter_2.md

  create mode 100644 test.py
 ```

-Its called `root-commit` because its the first commit in this repo.
+It's called `root-commit` because it's the first commit in this repo.
 There is a fancy alphanumeric string following it. `5de911e` - these are the first few characters of the commit hash.
 Commit hash is a 20 character alphanumeric SHA1 hash that is generated using data from past commit, changes in current commit, timestamp, author info etc. These hashes are git's primary mechanism to detect any changes to past code.

-If you don't want to add a desription to your commit - maybe because the change is very minor and self explanatory - you can use the shorthand to just add a commit title.
+If you don't want to add a description to your commit - maybe because the change is very minor and self-explanatory - you can use the shorthand to just add a commit title.

 ```sh
 git commit -m "Fix typo in code"